matthewmetzgerx/pyStockSeeder/README.md

 ## Moving Forward

 Obviously this is a very small effort but some of the subsequent effort will related to automating data updates, creating visualization code, and creating and overall predictive evaluation machine.
 Depending on the extent to which those efforts grow, they may be put in separate repositories.
 Please reach out if you'd like to chat.

+## <a name="log"></a>Misc.
+Updates Log

+I have added this section for log notes of recent updates.
+As of writing this, updates are as follows:
+* 06/17/2019 -- I have added some code to pull Dow, Nasdaq, Vix and S&P 500 index history from Yahoo.
+I got some of the code to support this from here: [Interact with the yahoo finance API using python's requests library](https://maikros.github.io/yahoo-finance-python/)